Who supports Heritage Fairs?

 I don’t live in a region that has a Heritage Fair.
 What should I do?

 If you want to have an individual student or a small number of students attend a Regional Fair, please contact the Regional Coordinator who is nearest to you and she or he may be able find a place.
-If you are a teacher who wants to have a your classroom, your school or several schools involved, please contact our Board of Directors via email to get started.
+If you are a teacher who wants to have your classroom, your school or several schools involved, please contact our Board of Directors via email to get started.

 Do the Regional Fairs accept home-schooled students?